 Ted Chiang’s take on time

-Updated: Apr 12, 2022
+- Apr 1, 2022

 “Past and future are the same.
-We cannot change either, only know them more fully.”
+We cannot change either, only know them more fully.” ― Ted Chiang, The Merchant and the Alchemist’s Gate.

-Mild SPOILERS AHEAD for these two stories.
+SPOILERS AHEAD of these two stories.

-Ted Chiang’s determinism uses the strict sense of the word.
 What if every minute, every action of ours, is already determined?
 The future, as is the past, is unchangeable.
 Would you accept it?
 Would you try to escape it?
+While Stories of Your Life is about acceptance, The Merchant and the Alchemist’s Gate is an attempt to escape it.

-Louise can see the future, but she cannot change it.
+Louise can see the future but cannot change it.
 The movie Arrival differs from the original story on this point.
-In the movie, Louise could use her newfound ability to change the future.
-Still, she chooses to trace the same tragic path because of the moments of happiness it gives her.
-In the novella, Louise has no such choice.
-She can only live and enjoy each minute to its fullest, forever trapped in her destined journey.
+In the movie, Louise could use her newfound ability to prevent war.
+Despite changing the course of things for humankind, she still chooses to trace the same tragic path that would result in the premature death of her daughter, because of the moments of bright happiness it gives her.

 “Now that I know the future, I would never act contrary to that future, including telling others what I know: those who know the future don't talk about it.
 Those who've read the Book of Ages never admit to it.”